A no-fluff guide to building a financial life you’re proud of.

 5. They don’t make financial decisions in emotional moments.
 Impulse purchases, panic selling during a market dip, rage-quitting a job without a plan — these are expensive decisions.
 They build in a cooling-off period for any major financial choice.

-VII.
+IV.
 The Future You’re Building — Start Picturing It

 Here’s something most financial advice skips: your money is not the point.
 Your life is the point.